 School Is your ulitisation of facilities likely to change in the future?
 What facilities do you use currently?
 How satisfied are you with the facilities?
 (5 Very satisfied - 1 Very Dissatisfied) Do you offer community recreation and sport on your campus?
 Are there future plans for facility development on your campus?
 Will these be available for community use?
-Kent Road Public School Yes Not Specified 5 Yes Sporting Field for evening junior soccer training No Meadowbank Yes Park 5 Not No Public School Putney Park 5 Specified Our Lady Queen of Peace Gladesville Yes Monash Oval 5 Not Specified - No Putney Public School Yes Parry Park 2 Yes School hall is used for karate and yoga classes No
+Kent Road Public School Yes Not Specified 5 Yes Sporting Field for evening junior soccer training No Meadowbank Public School Yes Meadowbank Park 5 Not - No Public School Putney Park 5 Specified Our Lady Queen of Peace Gladesville Yes Monash Oval 5 Not Specified - No Putney Public School Yes Parry Park 2 Yes School hall is used for karate and yoga classes No

 School Is your ulitisation of facilities likely to change in the future?
 What facilities do you use currently?
 How satisfied are you with the facilities?
 (5 Very satisfied - 1 Very Dissatisfied) Do you offer community recreation and sport on your campus?
 Are there future plans for facility development on your campus?
 Will these be available for community use?
-St Anthony's Yes Dunbar Park 5 Yes School hall used for Yes- The P&F committee are planning to re turf the bottom oval or find a suitable alternative Marsfield ies RALC 5 les parish events for that area.
+St Anthony's Dunbar Park 5 - School hall used for Yes- The P&F committee are planning to re turf the bottom oval or find Marsfield Yes Yes Yes 5 Yes parish events a suitable alternative for that area.
 It is currently dirt.
-However community use will be not be provided St Charles Ryde Yes RALC Meadowbank Park Morrison Bay Park 5 4 5 Yes Netball courts used for after school training School hall used for after school and weekend use Yes- Always looking to improve and update existing facilities as well as put in new and more equipment that helps our students.
-Community use could be possible depending on request and who shall be using the area.
+However community use will be not be provided RALC 5 Yes- Always looking to improve and update existing facilities as St Charles Ryde Yes Meadowbank Park 4 Yes Netball courts used for after school training School hall used well as put in new and more equipment that helps our students.
+Community use could Morrison Bay Park 5 for after school and weekend use be possible depending on request and who shall be using the area.
 Principal shall take a case by case outlook on this.